Your Yoga Routine - Aura Wellness Center Teacher Training

 When considering yoga, many routines cater to different needs and preferences.
 Whether you seek gentle practice or a more vigorous workout, there is something for everyone in the yoga world.

 One popular type of yoga routine is Hatha yoga, which focuses on aligning the body and breath through postures.
-It is great for beginners as it provides a solid foundation and helps build strength and flexibility.
+It is excellent for beginners as it provides a solid foundation and helps build strength and flexibility.

 Vinyasa flow offers continuous movement with synchronized breathing for those seeking a more dynamic and physically challenging practice.
 This style can help increase cardiovascular fitness while improving strength and balance.

-Kundalini yoga may be ideal for individuals who want to combine meditation with their physical practice.
+Kundalini yoga may be ideal for individuals who want to combine meditation with physical practice.
 This form incorporates chanting, breathing exercises, and repetitive movements to stimulate energy flow.

 How do you get started with your yoga routine?